jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/BD-Product-Security-Annual-Report-2023.md

 Analysis Center (H\-ISAC).
 H\-ISAC sends hundreds of targeted alerts to its members each year from their Threat Operations Center
-1\.
+6\.
 This practice helps healthcare delivery organizations of all sizes stay current with vulnerability disclosures across the industry.
 Coordinated vulnerability
 disclosure process
-BD has a mature coordinated vulnerability disclosure program to help customers manage cybersecurity risks over each products intended useful life to support our culture of transparency.
+BD has a mature coordinated vulnerability disclosure program to help customers manage cybersecurity risks over each product’s intended useful life to support our culture of transparency.
 Current state
 Collaboration
 11